ArduPilot/ardupilot_wiki/common/source/docs/common-gps-for-yaw.rst

 - :ref:`EK3_SRC1_YAW <EK3_SRC1_YAW>` = 2 ("GPS") or 3 ("GPS with Compass Fallback") if a compass(es) is also in the system

-The above configurations assumes that you want the RTCMv3 data between the two GPS modules to go via the flight controller board.
+The above configurations assumes that you want the RTCMv3 data between the two GPS modules to go via the autopilot board.

 .. note:: You may instead install a cross-over UART cable between the two UART2 connectors on the two GPS modules (Assuming they are serial rather than DroneCAN).
 If you do that then you can set :ref:`GPS_DRV_OPTIONS <GPS_DRV_OPTIONS>` = 1 which tells the u-blox GPS driver to configure the two GPS modules to send RTCMv2 data over UART2.
 On DroneCAN modules, a second CAN port is provided to allow this direct connection for RTCMv2 data.
 In that case, set :ref:`GPS_DRV_OPTIONS <GPS_DRV_OPTIONS>` = 8.